OnionIoT/Onion-Docs/Omega2/Kit-Guides/shared/shift-register.md

 #### Daisy-Chaining

 Shift registers can also be connected in series to each other to extend the number of data lines that can be controlled at once.

 Simply connect the SER pin of one shift register to the `QH'` pin on another, and connect their SRCLK and RCLK pins together.
+That way, when you pulse SRCLK, the 2nd chip will read from the last output of the 1st, and when you pulse RCLK, both chips will update their output lines.

 You've now just created a 16-bit shift register!
-This is called **daisy-chaining**.
+This is known as **daisy-chaining**.

 #### Detailed Specifications